 One other change is to migrate the current ERC-20 and BEP-2 ERD tokens to a new native eGLD token that will be exchanged at a rate of 1,000:1.
 That means 1,000 ERD tokens will be exchanged for 1 eGLD coin.

 Along with that the value of eGLD will be 1,000 times that of ERD.
 So, if ERD is trading at $0.025 at the date of conversion it will mean 1 eGLD will be worth $25.00.
-The swap from ERD to eGLD is expected to begin sometime between August 31, 2020 and September 30, 2020.
+The swap from ERD to eGLD was announced on August 28, 2020 and the eGLD token began trading on September 3, 2020 while the actual token swap began on September 4, 2020.

 Those interested in learning more about the economics and operational reasoning behind the switch from ERD to eGLD can watch the AMA that was put on by the Elrond team following the launch of the mainnet.

-This does mean that ERD liquidity is highly concentrated on one exchange.
+This does mean that eGLD liquidity is highly concentrated on one exchange.
 If ever there was a disruption with trading on Binance then is could pose a risk the broader liquidity of the token and hence have a negative impact on trading.
-It’s uncertain how this will change with the migration to the new eGLD token.
-It also means nearly every ERD holder will need to move their tokens to Binance to migrate to the new eGLD token.
+It’s unfortunate that this was the case for the ERD token, and there was no change after the swap to the eGLD token.

 Having said that though, the turnover on Binance is really quite impressive.
 In fact, compared to similar market cap coins, Elrond has much higher levels.
 This bodes well for execution of large block order on Binance.

-The Elrond Network has been in the works for three years, and with the release of the mainnet is ready to join the mainstream.
+The Elrond Network has been in the works for three years, and with the release of the mainnet is joining the mainstream blockchain projects.
 The fact that the project was backed by Binance Launchpad is a good sign, indicating Elrond was fully vetted by Binance and found to be a solid project.

 Certainly, the team seems very competent, with a deep skillset.
 So far they have performed very well, hitting deadlines and deliverables as promised.
 This alone is valuable in the blockchain space.